Adult Survivors of Childhood Abuse

 - see the needs of others as more important than your own needs (due to not feeling worthy), seek to please, are “clingy” in relationships, or constantly seek approval from others?

-- have a pattern of becoming involved with people who are abusive, depriving, or controlling?
+- have a pattern of becoming involved with abusive, depriving, or controlling people?

 - avoid closeness and/or intimacy?